solspace/ee-freeform/documentation/mailing-list-integrations.md

 	* You can specify the mailing list to be used for the mailing list integration.
 	* Your form must include an [Email](fields-field-types.md#fields-email) field type, which must then be assigned to the **Target Email Field** setting.
 	* When available, **Field Mapping** setting allows you to map Freeform fields to available mailing list integration fields.
-* Freeform includes *MailChimp* integration built in.
-* To shop for other mailing list integrations, visit the [Freeform Marketplace](https://solspace.com/craft/freeform/marketplace/mailinglist).

 Every integration is a little bit different, so we have detailed instructions for setting up each integration on their own page.